Set Success Details node

 This example uses the Configuration Provider node to imitate the Set Success Details node.
 Using the Configuration Provider node lets you add dynamic content to the JSON response, such as an API response, in addition to static content and session properties.

-Find more information about this example in Example 2: Imitate the Set Success Details node.
+Find more information in Example 2: Imitate the Set Success Details node.